contagon/handbook/handbook/11-young-women.md

 The Young Women organization helps young women make and keep sacred covenants and deepen their conversion to Jesus Christ and His gospel.

-The purpose of a Young Women class is to help young women work together to accomplish the work of salvation and exaltation.
+The purpose of a Young Women class is to help young women work together to participate in God’s work of salvation and exaltation.
 In their classes, young women serve others, fulfill covenant responsibilities, build unity, and learn and live doctrine.

 ### 11.1.2 Young Women Theme